CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 An academic day shall mean a day during the first, second or third term of the University’s academic year which is not a Saturday, Sunday, Public Holiday or University Holiday; and
    #.
 Subjects shall mean units of study offered by the University in progression to the award of a degree.
    #.
 The School shall mean the School of Computer Science and Engineering, at the University.
    #.
+The ACNC shall mean the Australian Charities and Not-for-profits Commission

+#.
 Unless a contrary statement appears in Section 7 of this Constitution, the Club shall be bound by all the clauses in Section 2 to Section 6 of this Constitution.